-On review of the historical exploration data in conjunction with the interpretations of RGS, regional magnetic, EM and gravity data, the Nat property presents as an intriguing exploration project with multiple target areas worthy of further exploration.
+On review of the historical exploration data in conjunction with the interpretations of RGS, regional magnetic, Quest West EM and gravity data and the results of the 2012 and 2013 exploration programs, the Nat property presents as an intriguing exploration project with multiple target areas worthy of further exploration.
 The author believes that the Nat property is a property of merit and has the potential of hosting one or more significant mineral deposits.